Enter Your Details How much tax will I pay?

 Tick this box if you want to exclude national insurance contributions from the calculations.

-Tax Free Allowances: If you receive any additional tax-free annual allowance, include them here.
-Deductions from Tax Free Allowance: Equally, if your tax-free allowance needs to be reduced, include any deductions from it here.
+Deductions from tax-free allowance: Equally, if your tax-free allowance needs to be reduced, click on deductions here.

 Read a full breakdown of the tax you pay: Tax Rates 2015/16